NorthOC/basedflix/README.md

 | smplayer             | SMPlayer    | `sudo apt install smplayer`     |
 | xbmc                 | XBMC        |                                 |

+## Subtitles

+Sometimes the movie comes with subtitles.
+However, if there are no subtitles, you can find some on the web and upload the .srt file to the media player.

 ## How it works

 The JSON data is received from thepiratebay API.
 It is then parsed into an easily manageable array.
 Then the movies are displayed to the console.
 After that you select the movie and a supported media player.
-The webtorrent-cli then receives a info hash (imagine it as a shorter magnet link) and streams the torrent, on a chosen video player.
+The webtorrent-cli then receives a magnet link and streams the torrent, on a chosen video player.

 ## Roadmap